followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/10 Prerequisites and Installation/05 Environment and Requirements.md

 DevExtreme ASP.NET MVC Controls need the following development environment:

-- ASP.NET MVC 5
+- For ASP.NET MVC 5:

     - Visual Studio 2015 and later
     - .NET Framework 4.5.2 and later

-- ASP.NET Core MVC
+- For ASP.NET Core:

     - Visual Studio 2017 and later
     - .NET Core 2.0 and later